Arghun-dev/React-Knowledge/README.md

 `ErrorBoundary` has to exist above it.
 It'll only catch things in components underneath it.
 So an easy way to do that is to use `Higher Order Components`

+`Higher Order Component`, It's a component that adds functionality, but doesn't add display.
+That's a higher order component.
+Which is just a fancy name for things that don't display

 Details.js

 ```js